Create an Airwallex account today

 Compare the best business bank accounts in Australia (2025)

-There are almost 100 banks operating in Australia, and there are over 800 fintechs, some of which have very competitive offerings to traditional banks.
-All of this is to say – there’s a lot of choice out there!
+There are almost 100 banks operating in Australia1, and there are over 750 fintechs2, some of which have very competitive offerings compared to traditional banks.
+All of this is to say, there’s a lot of choice out there!

-In this article, we’ll look at the differences between 'business accounts' and 'business bank accounts', look at offerings from key providers, and explore how you might find the right solution for your needs.
+In this guide, we’ll look at the best business accounts – which include business bank accounts and business accounts – offerings from key providers, and explore how you might find the right account for your needs.

 What is a business bank account?

-A business bank account is a type of account specifically designed for companies to manage their financial transactions.
-It allows businesses to deposit and withdraw money, pay bills, and receive payments from customers.
+A business bank account is a type of account specifically designed for businesses to manage their financial transactions.
+It allows businesses to deposit and withdraw money, pay bills and suppliers, and receive payments from customers.
 Having a separate business account helps keep personal and business finances distinct, making it easier to track expenses, manage cash flow, and handle taxes.

 The top 5 business bank accounts and alternatives in Australia (2025)

 • Airwallex Business Account: Airwallex is a fintech, not a bank.
-The Business Account offers an end-to-end financial solution with built-in expense management, multicurrency accounts, borderless cards and various software integrations.
+Our Business Account offers an end-to-end financial solution with built-in expense management, multi-currency accounts, corporate cards, accounting and software integrations, FX transfers, and the ability to earn returns through Yield.

 Compare business bank accounts and alternatives in Australia